SModelS/smodels/docs/manual/source/Tools.rst

   -n, --NLO             compute at the NLO level (default is LO) -N, --NLL             compute at the NLO+NLL level (takes precedence over
                         NLO, default is LO)
-  -O, --LOfromSLHA      use LO cross-sections from file to compute the NLO or
+  -O, --LOfromSLHA      use LO cross sections from file to compute the NLO or
-                        NLL cross-sections
+                        NLL cross sections
   -f FILENAME, --filename FILENAME
                         SLHA file to compute cross sections for.
 If a directory is given, compute cross sections for all